 Long years ago-at least so runs the story-There lived, not far away,

-A chieftain, covered o'er with paint and glory,
+A chieftain, covered o'er with

 A gorgeous array.